Franciskid/jellyfin-plugin-ai-search/README.md

 1. A small script injected into the Jellyfin web client renders the search bar and talks to the plugin using your existing Jellyfin session.
 No extra login, and no API keys ever reach the browser.
-2. The plugin, server-side, decides which movies are worth showing the AI.
+2. The plugin, server-side, decides which media are worth showing the AI.
    Ideally the ~40 that actually match the meaning of your request, out of the whole library.
 3. A language model picks the best few from that shortlist and writes a short